 I give an awful lot of myself to you during a show.
 I laugh and I chat.
 Yes, sometimes I even make a fool of myself.
 As many people know, there are times during a show where, after singing a few songs, my brain almost forgets how to talk.
 And then the jewels come out lol.

 Some songs make me so happy when I sing them and some of my songs nearly always bring me to tears.
 Why sing the sad one’s?
 I sing them because I love feeling emotions and I love making you feel emotions too.
-You spend an hour with me, listening to me and feeling what I feel and during that time I open myself up and lay everything bare.
+You spend time with me, listening to me and feeling what I feel and during that time I open myself up and lay everything bare.
 To be a good performer means that I have to be very vulnerable because, I personally feel, that’s when I am at my best.

 So here is a little about the other side of me.
 I love to sing.
 My first memories of actually singing are as a child in a church quoir.
 Yes, I was one of those kids who wore the funny black cassocks and the white shirts standing at the front of the church.
 In those days I was a child soprano although, to me, that was nothing special.
 But as the years went by I continued to sing, mainly in my room, with records playing that my Parents hated.
 I was very shy and, in some ways, I am still a shy person.
 This is the main reason I never joined a band.
 I never learnt to play an instrument so I would never have been able to blend into the background at gigs.
 As even more time past I joined the Army and after 20 years service I began to feel the need to be in a band but most pub bands, at that time, were rock bands and I just don’t have that type of voice.
-Behind JP is a guy, who in Real Life, is exactly the same in the way he thinks, feels and communicates.
+Behind JP is a guy, who in Real Life, is exactly the same as the way you find him in SL in the way he thinks, feels and communicates.